 Advertisement

 Multiple agencies announce encryption in similar timeframes

-This pattern has played out in New Jersey (NJICS), Minnesota (ARMER), and California's East Bay.
-Opposing encryption at the individual agency level is ineffective once a regional system has standardized on it—the fight has to happen at the regional governance level before the infrastructure is in place.
+This pattern has played out in New Jersey (NJICS), Minnesota (ARMER), California's East Bay, and now Washington.
+Snohomish County built its own system and flipped entirely in 2025.
+King County agencies are moving through PSERN.
+Skagit is using infrastructure it bought in 2019 but never activated for encryption.
+Three different technical paths, same outcome.
+Opposing encryption at the individual agency level is ineffective once a regional system has standardized on it — the fight has to happen at the regional governance level before the infrastructure goes in.

+Advertisement